amc1234/Bluetooth-Controlled-Car/README.md

 Had a manual switch to reverse the direction of motion however, that has since been removed and now contains a self implemented H-bridge.
 The gears and mechanical side of the car were all hand-built including the steering mechanism.

 Bluetooth and application implementation are fully functioning.
-It uses the analog pins on the Arduino Uno board so the car can move forwards and backwards at varying speed.
+It uses the analog pins on the Arduino Uno board so the car can move forwards and backwards at varying speeds.
 All of which are controlled by the HC-05 and Ardroid phone application.

 Currently working on being able to crontrol the steering mechanism using bluetooth.